akerber47/akerber47.github.io/reading.md

 ### 2019 July

+- David McCullough Jr., *You Are Not Special... and Other Encouragements*
+  - *"Old Man Yells At Cloud"*
 - Martin Aigner and Gunter M. Ziegler, *Proofs from THE BOOK*
-- Timothy Gowers ed., *The Princeton Companion to Mathematics* *Too busy to study pure math books, but I'll return to these someday...*
+- Timothy Gowers ed., *The Princeton Companion to Mathematics*
+  - *Too busy to study pure math books, but I'll return to these someday...*
 - Simeon Mills, *The Obsoletes*
 - *The Michelin Guide: San Francisco*
 - *The Michelin Guide: London*